Regional Science Bowl

 There is a $75 non-refundable entry fee per team at the Texas A&M Regional Science Bowl.

 Payments submitted without documentation will be RETURNED to sender.
 Documentation (invoice, registration confirmation, etc.) MUST accompany payment.

 The Texas A&M Regional Science Bowl champions win an expense-paid trip to compete for the national title in the U.S. Department of Energy's National Science Bowl®.
 Trophies and medals are also awarded to the top 4 teams at the Texas A&M Regional Science Bowl.

 The national events are several days of science activities, sightseeing, and competitions.
 Teams enjoy the entire science bowl experience and take home many prizes.
 There are cutting-edge science seminars and hands-on science activities.

 The goal of competition is to give one's best effort while displaying honesty, integrity and sportsmanship.
 Students, coaches, parents and guests are expected to display courtesy and respect toward Science Bowl officials, other teams, and guests of the Regional Science Bowl.
 Failure to show honesty and/or courtesy by a participant, coach or guest of the team may result in the disqualification of the team.

-Educational Outreach and Women's Programs realizes that in any competition, differences of opinion about the judges’ interpretations may occur.
+College of Arts and Sciences Outreach realizes that in any competition, differences of opinion about the judges’ interpretations may occur.
 It is the policy of the Outreach Programs to support the interpretations and final decisions of the judges panel.

 The U.S. Department of Energy and its Science Bowl partners are dedicated to achieving the National Education goals.
 The National Science Bowl® was created to offer students who excel in math and science, and the teachers who have prepared them, a forum to receive national recognition for their talent and hard work.